Learn how Governors can effectively support their School Leaders to excel and achieve the best outcomes for their schools.

 Increased Emotional Resilience

-Coaching helps to build the emotional resilience of School Leaders by helping leaders to reflect on challenges they are facing and helping to overcome them.
-Coaching provides a space where Heads can identify new tools, ways of thinking and being that will better equip them for facing and dealing with crises and struggles when they arise.
+Coaching helps to build the emotional resilience of School Leaders by enabling leaders to reflect on challenges they are facing and how to overcome them.
+Coaching provides a space where Heads can identify new tools and ways of thinking and being, that will better equip them for facing and dealing with crises and struggles when they arise.

 Develops Self-Awareness and Self-Management

 Coaching enhances leaders’ reflection and thinking skills and allows Heads to become more self-aware and better at self-management.
-This resulting in leaders who know how to build on their strengths and address areas for development in themselves.
+This results in leaders who know how to build on their strengths and address areas for development in themselves.
 Leaders are then able to transfer this learning to deal more successfully with others.

-Director of Integrity Coaching, Viv Grant herself experienced the difficult reality of Headship and the often deep, hidden, inner struggles which can come with school leadership.
-Her story and the personal cost that she had to pay in becoming one of the youngest headteachers in the country to turn around a failing primary school was featured in the Guardian (see below).
+Director of Integrity Coaching, Viv Grant herself experienced the difficult reality of Headship and the often deep, hidden, inner struggles which can come with School Leadership.
+Her story and the personal cost in becoming one of the youngest Headteachers in the country to turn around a failing primary school was featured in the Guardian.

-One Headteacher shares her experience of trying to get the support she needed in her role, the challenge of reaching out for help, her struggles getting her governors on board and the impact of coaching when she was finally granted it.
+One Headteacher shares her experience of trying to get the support she needed in her role, the challenge of reaching out for help and her struggles getting her governors on board.